 The application process begins when you visit the Law School Admission Council (LSAC) website where you can complete and submit an electronic application to Loyola.
 We do NOT require any letters of recommendation to apply as a transfer student.

-The transfer application fee has been waived for this cycle!
+The application fee is waived for the 2019 cycle.

 A personal statement is required and assists the Admissions Committee in selecting a diverse entering class.
 It is also used to assess each applicant's written English skills.
 The personal statement provides each applicant with the opportunity to describe the uniqueness of his or her character, abilities and experience.
 Transfer applicants may discuss their first year of law school and their reasons for seeking to transfer.